kaikoga45/quran/README.md

 ### 2. Architecture & Dependency Injection
 - **Clean Architecture:** Follows a structured architecture divided into Presentation, Domain, and Data layers.
-- **Dependency Injection:** Utilizes the `Get_IT` package to manage dependencies effectively, ensuring a decoupled and testable codebase.
+- **Dependency Injection:** Utilizes the `Get_it` package to manage dependencies effectively, ensuring a decoupled and testable codebase.

 ### 3. Audio Player Implementation
 - **Custom Native Code:** Instead of relying on third-party packages, the audio player is implemented using custom native code.